Timmy-Bergkvist/Pralinorskan-app/README.md

   - The HTML code is run and tested at:
     - https://validator.w3.org/#validate_by_input
-    - If you run the code you will get Bad value and Text not allowed in element.
-    This is because I'm using
+    - If you run the code you will get bad value and text not allowed in element, this is because I'm using
     <a href="https://en.wikipedia.org/wiki/Jinja_(template_engine)" target="_blank"> Jinja (template engine)</a>